 If you ever wondered, yes, it is better not to grant a touchdown than to grant one.

 But in the end, it is not that easy because to win a game, you need to score more touchdowns than your opponent … by all means possible.
-Unfortunately for your pride, granting a touchdown is sometimes a play that is worth trying.
+Unfortunately for your pride, granting a touchdown is sometimes a tactic that is worth trying.

 If you play an agile team, you will meet a ton of situations where you can consider to grant a touchdown.
 Instead, if you choose the path of stubbornness, not only you may not get the expected result, but you may also handicap yourself for the second half with a lack of manpower (elfpower) to prevent your opponent from calling all the shots while sweeping the pitch clean.

-Traditionally, much of the agile’s defensive game is based not only on destabilizing the offensive line, but also capitalizing on this instability to steal the ball.
+Traditionally, much of the agile’s defensive game is based not only on destabilizing the offensive line but also capitalizing on this instability to steal the ball.
 You must bear in mind, however, that if you fail, having risked your most convincing arguments to delay the opponent’s offensive by a single game turn is rarely a good investment.
-For example, chances are you now have a quality player off the pitch, one less turn to score back and some vital assets exposed to a blitz or an aggression.
+For example, chances are you now have a quality player off the pitch, one less turn to score back and some vital assets exposed to a blitz or aggression.
 Many things can go awry when trying to aggressively challenge an offensive.

-Midway teams can sometimes garner a profit by granting a touchdown against a fast and agile team, just because they do not have enough big muscles and ultra-strong armors to withstand prolonged trench warfare.
+Jacks of all Trade teams can sometimes garner a profit by granting a touchdown against a fast and agile team, just because they do not have enough big muscles and ultra-strong armors to withstand prolonged trench warfare.
 Even against the agile teams, vainly and stubbornly delaying the inevitable can cost some bad KOs or casualties which will then be sorely missed by the offensive effort.
 If a disaster of this type occurs, you have probably lost the game to your Thick Skull.

-Granting the first touchdown and winning the game 2-1
+Granting the First Touchdown and Winning the Game 2-1

-How to grant a touchdown?
+How to PROVOKE a Touchdown?